Several state lawmakers joined, observed US Capitol turmoil

 It’s unclear if Evans was the only elected official to participate in what Republican Senate Majority Leader Mitch McConnell and many others called a “failed insurrection.”
-It’s also not known if any of them will be prosecuted for their roles.
+It’s also not known if any of them will be prosecuted.

 Pennsylvania state Sen. Doug Mastriano said he helped organize a bus ride to the demonstrations but left the U.S. Capitol area after the eruption of violence, which he called “unacceptable.”
-A Democratic colleague called for his resignation nonetheless.
+The top Democrat in the Pennsylvania Senate, and eight of his colleagues, want him to resign, saying his actions and words disputing the election’s integrity encouraged a coup attempt and inspired the people behind it.

-Tennessee state Rep. Terri Lynn Weaver on Wednesday night said it had been an “epic and historic day.”
-The Republican lawmaker told The Tennessean that she was “in the thick of it” but hadn’t seen any violence.
+Tennessee state Rep. Terri Lynn Weaver said Wednesday night that it had been an “epic and historic day.”
+The Republican lawmaker told The Tennessean she was “in the thick of it” but hadn’t seen any violence.
 Weaver did not respond to emailed questions from The Associated Press about whether she entered the Capitol.

 Incoming Nevada state Assemblywoman Annie Black, a Republican, said she marched from the White House to the U.S. Capitol, where she saw men on megaphones revving the crowd to storm the security barrier.
 She said she retreated to avoid being associated with the mob.